MaibornWolff/codecharta/DEV_START_GUIDE.md

 When opening a pull requests, all tests are executed automatically using GitHub-actions and a branch can only be merged if all tests are successful.
 However, it is highly recommended to test changes before pushing them!

+# Docker

+For deployment and usage of the docker images, check out our documentation page [here](https://maibornwolff.github.io/codecharta/docs/docker-containers/).

 # Troubleshooting

 We mainly use IntelliJ for our development.
 The project generally works right away, but sometimes issues can occur: